-20. HU Legal Protection for Students Office:
+19. HU Legal Protection for Students Office:

-Facility established by the executive board as referred to in Section 7.59(a) of the WHW.
-Students can lodge their complaints and appeals here.
-The office then forwards them to the body responsible for handling.
+Facility established by the executive board as referred to in Section 7.59a of the WHW where students can lodge their complaints and appeals.
+The Facility then forwards them to the committee responsible for handling.

-21. Initial education:
+20. Initial education: